-Budgetary expenditures for agricultural legal system construction, law enforcement supervision, and dispute resolution; supervision of the quality of agricultural products and of agricultural inputs; testing and evaluation of agricultural machinery; administration of veterinary services; animal drug administration management; animal epidemics prevention; quarantine supervision and management; supervision of agricultural construction projects; and training of personnel responsible for supervision and law enforcement.
+Agriculture law enforcement and supervision (since 2010): Budgetary expenditures for agricultural legal system construction, law enforcement supervision, and dispute resolution; supervision of the quality of agricultural products and of agricultural inputs; testing and evaluation of agricultural machinery; administration of veterinary services; animal drug administration management; animal epidemics prevention; quarantine supervision and management; supervision of agricultural construction projects; and training of personnel responsible for supervision and law enforcement.

-J.4.
-Farm restructuring
+J.4.Farm restructuring

-Land consolidation

-Budgetary expenditures to support land consolidation projects undertaken by the central and local governments under Agricultural Comprehensive Development Funds and Projects.
-50% of amounts budgeted for this programme have been allocated to the category B2 (Based on fixed capital formation, see above) and 50% to the category J4 (Farm restructuring).
+Land consolidation (since 2010): Budgetary expenditures to support land consolidation projects undertaken by the central and local governments under Agricultural Comprehensive Development Funds and Projects.
+50% of amounts budgeted for this programme has been allocated to the category B2 (Based on fixed capital formation, see above) and 50% to the category J4 (Farm restructuring)

-Advanced livestock and fisheries breed project
+Advanced livestock and fisheries breed project (2006-09): Public finance allocations.

-Public finance allocations for developing livestock and fisheries breeds.